gopalakrishnavamsi/JenkinsSaikrishna/CONTRIBUTING.md

 - The `UserMock.createDocuSignAdministrator()` and `UserMock.createDocuSignUser()` methods will also create a test DocuSign account configuration by default.
 You can override this behavior by passing `false` to the overloaded constructor.
 - Test both authorized and unauthorized scenarios.
 - Wrap actual test part of the code with `Test.startTest()` and `Test.stopTest()`.
 This resets context and governor limits.
-- `Test.stopTest()` also causes asynchronous code (e.g. `@future` methods) to immediately complete, thus making the result of the asynchronous code assertable.
+- `Test.stopTest()` also causes asynchronous code (e.g. `@Future` methods) to immediately complete, thus making the result of the asynchronous code assertable.
-- Unless you need a very specific callout response, make use of standard test mocks such as `ESignatureAPIMock`.
+- Unless you need a very specific callout response, make use of standard test mocks such as `DocuSignAPIMock`.
 - The `TestUtils` class is your friend.
 It has methods to easily and safely create all sorts of test data, users with varying access, etc.